Kinds-of-Intelligence-CFI/animal-ai/docs/gettingStarted/Getting-Started.md

 ### Creating a Pull Request

 Once you have fixed an issue or implemented a feature, you can create a pull request to submit your changes.
 The pull request should be created where the issue or feature request is located and should be linked to the issue or feature request.
 Please make sure to follow the pull request template, and provide as much information as possible.
 If you are fixing an issue, please provide the issue number in the pull request description.
+Please note that a sufficient amount of documentation is required for the pull request to be accepted.

 Once you have created the pull request, it will be reviewed by the project maintainers.
-If the pull request is accepted, it will be merged into the master branch.
-If the pull request is rejected, it will be closed, and you will be notified of the reason for rejection.
+A project maintainer will review your pull request, and may request changes.
+If changes are requested, you should make the requested changes and update the pull request.
+We kindly ask you to be patient, as it may take some time for your pull request to be reviewed.

 ### Review and Merging a Pull Request

-Once a pull request has been created, it will be reviewed by the Lead Software Developer (alhasacademy@gmail.com).
+Once a pull request has been created, it will be reviewed by the _Lead Software Developer_ (alhasacademy@gmail.com).
 For any questions, feel free to contact him at any time in any stage you are in.

+### Post-Merge

+Once your pull request has been merged, you will be added to the list of contributors in the project.
+If there are any issues with your pull request, you will be notified and asked to fix the issues.

+---

 Congratulations and thank you so much for contributing to our project and vision.
 We are very grateful for your contribution and we hope you will continue to contribute to the project in the future.

----

-NOTE FOR REVIEWERS: HELP NEEDED HERE ON CREATING A A UNIFIED AND CENTRAL GUIDE FOR RESEARCHERS TO FOLLOW.
-I HAVE CREATED A NUMBER OF GUIDES WHICH ARE ALL LINKED ABOVE, BUT I AM NOT SURE IF THIS IS THE BEST WAY TO GO ABOUT IT.
-PLEASE LET ME KNOW IF YOU HAVE ANY SUGGESTIONS.
-THANK YOU!